mikepmerritt/Civ-6-Mods/CaptureZones/HelpfulTips.md

 When using ```Plot:GetResourceType()```, the integer returned is a reference to the entry in the Resources table.
 You can figure out what this number means by opening the DebugGameplay.sqlite file in SQLite, going to the ```Resources``` table, and subtracting one from the numbers of the rows, assuming that you have not reordered it.
 For example, bananas is row 1 in SQLite, so ```Plot:GetResourceType()``` on a plot with bananas would return 0.

 ## Function Documentation

+Here are my notes on a couple functions that I ended up while working in Lua with the capture zone placement.

 ### Map
 * ```Map.GetPlot(x, y)``` - returns the Plot at x, y